TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project3_PoodleKFC/doc/project3_desc.md

 #### Evaluation criteria
 - Ease of reproducibility by the client (the instruction team)
-	* are the codes for the proposed methods well annotated and documented?
+	* Are the codes for the proposed methods well annotated and documented?
-	* can the analysis be re-run nearly automatically using the project's `main.rmd`.
+	* Can the analysis be re-run nearly automatically using the project's `main.rmd`.
 - Level of reproducibility
 	* Can client derive the same evaluation conclusion as presented in the team's final presentation?
 	* How close are the reported performances (presentation and online) to the reproduced performances?